Solar apex: Direction

-Evaluation of movement of the Solar System in its neighborhood is complex; a selection of links is on the Talk page of this article.
+The solar apex is in the constellation of Hercules near the star Vega.

 For more than 30 years before 1986 the speed of the Sun towards the solar apex was taken to be about 20 km/s but all later studies give a smaller component in the vector toward galactic longitude 90°, reducing overall speed to about 13.4 km/s.
 This speed is not to be confused with the orbital speed of the Sun around the Galactic Center, which is about 220 km/s and is included in the movement of the Local standard of rest.
 Thus the Sun moves towards the apex (a relatively local point) at about 1/13 our spiral arm's orbital speed.
 The Sun's motion in the Milky Way is not confined to the galactic plane; it also shifts ("bobs") up and down with respect to the plane over millions of years.

 History

 The nature and extent of the solar motion was first demonstrated by William Herschel in 1783, who also first determined the direction for the solar apex, as Lambda Herculis, 10° away from today's accepted position.

+Herschel was not an observer–he relied on star motions reported in existing catalogs by Nevil Maskelyne and Jérôme Lalande- and he was not an especially skilled mathematician but his result was close to modern values.